 “The Commission is aware that some stakeholders, specifically many online operators, have fewer preparations to make leading up to launch and could start sooner,” the commission said in a statement.
 “However, pursuant to HB 29, all forms of sports gaming must have the opportunity to launch on the exact same date.”

 Up to 40 retail sportsbook licenses up for grabs in Ohio

 Ohio will award up to 40 licenses for brick-and-mortar sportsbooks in the state.
-These applications will be due during the first window, June 15-July 15, as well.
+These applications were due during the first window as well.

 The Ohio sports betting bill determines which counties will land these licenses according to population.

 - 1 license: counties with a population of 100,000 to 399,999

 - 3 licenses: counties with a population of 400,000 to 799,999

 - 5 licenses: counties with a population over 800,000

 Counties that draw significant tourism will be eligible to apply for licenses even if they miss the population threshold.
 Counties with a population of at least 50,000 but less than 100,000 will qualify if they attract at least 5 million tourists per year.